P403n1x87/austin/README.md

 > **NOTE** Austin *might* work with other versions of Python 3 on both Linux
 > and Windows

-# How does it work?
+# A Note on How Austin Works

 To understand how Python works internally in terms of keeping track of all the function calls, you can have a look at similar projects like